emedeli1/frontend-final-assignement/README.md

 ### 5. Browser Data Persistence

 - Use **localStorage** or **sessionStorage** to save data where appropriate.
-- Display stored data in the Home or a dedicated view.
+  - For example for bookmarks/favourites/... in the dedicated sidebar.
 - Allow users to revisit or delete this stored information.
+  - Clear bookmarks/favourites/...

 ### 6. Features